plasmuh987/BASAS/README.md

 Note: Some sounds are grouped due to blender limitations

-Just download the zip file and drag into blender
+Just download the zip file and drag into blender (or download the py file in the sources)

 This was heavily vibecoded so please submit any issues you may find.